Luis Raúl

 Luis Raúl Martínez Rodríguez (March 6, 1962 – February 2, 2014), better known as Luis Raúl, was a Puerto Rican actor, comedian and television host.
 He was known for his stand-up comedy and his various characters.
-He also hosted TeleOnce's (later Univision Puerto Rico) talk and variety show Anda Pa'l Cará from 2001 to 2003 and Telemundo Puerto Rico's game show Pa' Que Te Lo Goces in 2006.
-He died early in the morning of February 2, 2014 from kidney failure which in turn led to cardiac and respiratory arrest.
+He also hosted TeleOnce's talk and variety show Anda Pa'l Cará from 2001 to 2003 and Telemundo Puerto Rico's game show Pa' Que Te Lo Goces in 2006.
+He died early in the morning of February 2, 2014, from kidney failure which in turn led to cardiac and respiratory arrest.

 Early years and education

 Luis Raúl was born in the city of Ponce, Puerto Rico to Raúl Martínez and Nilda Rodríguez.
 As a young child, he showed interest in acting.
 During school, he would frequently participate in plays and shows.
 After graduating from Dr. Pila High School, he enrolled at the University of Puerto Rico at Mayagüez to study chemical engineering.
 After two years, he transferred to Universidad del Sagrado Corazón and majored in business administration, taking electives in theatre.
-In 1980 he graduated from Ofelia D'Acosta's School of Dramatic Arts.
+In 1980, he graduated from Ofelia D'Acosta's School of Dramatic Arts.

 Career

 Early career: 1981–1997

 In 1981, he moved to San Juan where he held several jobs to make ends meet.
 Among them, he worked by selling popcorn and hot dogs in two theaters.
-In the meantime, he studied at the Acting Academy of Ofelia D'Acosta's acting academy and started performing at weekly shows.
-In 1983 he debuted in the play Los Títeres de Cachiporra.
-In 1985 he had his first starring role in Un Mismo Corazón (One Heart), a play that dealt with the subject of AIDS, something that was taboo at the time.
+In the meantime, he studied at Ofelia D'Acosta's School of Dramatic Arts and started performing at weekly shows.
+In 1983, he debuted in the play Los Títeres de Cachiporra.
+In 1985, he had his first starring role in Un Mismo Corazón (One Heart), a play that dealt with the subject of AIDS, something that was taboo at the time.

 At the same time, he started appearing in several local telenovelas and other TV shows.
-In 1987 he joined actor Edwin Pabellón in producing the radio show Algo Mejor.
+In 1987, he joined actor Edwin Pabellón in producing the radio show Algo Mejor.
 He also had sporadic appearances at the show En Serio con Silverio hosted by Silverio Pérez.
 After that, Perez recruited him for a new show called ¿Que Es Lo Que Pasa Aquí?
 Ahh!, a show dedicated to political and social satire.
 It was this show that established Luis Raúl as a comedic figure.

 In 1992, Luis Raúl retired from the program with the intention of moving to Los Angeles and seek success there.
 In Los Angeles, he performed at several Hispanic commercials and shows, and also participated in various stand-up comedy and improvisation shows.
 However, he traveled to Puerto Rico constantly to perform his stand-up comedy show successfully around the island.
-In 1997 he also had his own show titled Pa' la Cama con Luis Raúl produced by Luisito Vigoreaux.
+In 1997, he also had his own show titled Pa' la Cama con Luis Raúl produced by Luisito Vigoreaux.